 What exactly is a mobility scooter?

-How are mobility scooters different from motorized wheelchairs?
+How are mobility scooters different from motorised wheelchairs?

-Customisability: Scooters are only minimally customisable, while motorized wheelchairs are designed to be adapted to the specific needs of the user, with many programmable options.
+Customisability: Scooters are only minimally customisable, while motorised wheelchairs are designed to be adapted to the specific needs of the user, with many programmable options.

-Cost: Mobility scooters are generally more affordable than motorized wheelchairs.
+Cost: Mobility scooters are generally more affordable than motorised wheelchairs.